Watt-s-next/watt-s-next.github.io/_posts/2023-01-14-our-core-values.md

 Ethical chart and core values :

-* Environmental responsibility: we have a strong commitment to reducing carbon emissions and preserving natural resources.
+* **Environmental responsibility**: we have a strong commitment to reducing carbon emissions and preserving natural resources.

-* Energy efficiency: we focus on developing and promoting technologies and practices that reduce energy consumption.
+* **Energy efficiency**: we focus on developing and promoting technologies and practices that reduce energy consumption.

-* Economic viability: we strive to make sustainable energy solutions accessible and affordable for individuals and businesses.
+* **Economic viability**: we strive to make sustainable energy solutions accessible and affordable for individuals and businesses.

-* Innovation: we are constantly researching and developing new, cutting-edge technologies in the sustainable energy field.
+* **Innovation**: we are constantly researching and developing new, cutting-edge technologies in the sustainable energy field.

-* Transparency and Education: we provide clear and accurate information about our products and services, and educate customers about the benefits of sustainable energy.
+* **Transparency and Education**: we provide clear and accurate information about our products and services, and educate customers about the benefits of sustainable energy.